JPvRiel/docker-rsyslog/README.md

 - RFC5424:
   - `TmplRFC5424` (same as `rsyslog_SyslogProtocol23Format`).
-  - `TmplRFC5424Meta` which appends a extra structured data element fields with more info about how the message was received in a `syslog-relay` structured element.
+  - `TmplRFC5424Meta` which inserts extra structured data element fields with more info about how the message was received in a `syslog-relay` structured element.
+  - `TmplRFC5424EndMetaShort` which appends just the fromhost, fromhost-ip and timegenerated properties to an `@meta:[...]` cookie/tag item on the end.
+- RFC3164:
+  - `RSYSLOG_TraditionalForwardFormat` is the standard and default forward template applied that conforms to RFC3164.
+  - `TmplRFC3164EndMetaShort` is a special custom version that works well for Microsoft OMS where it adds short metadata on the end and enforces the syslog tag to end with a colon.
 - JSON output templates:
   - `TmplRSyslogJSON` is the full native rsyslog message object (might duplicate fields, but also useful to debug with).
   - `TmplJSON` is a JSON output option for a subset of common syslog fields and the parsed msg portion (the message after the syslog header pieces)
+- Raw original message templates
   - `TmplJSONRawMsg` includes the full raw message including original syslog headers - potentially useful as provenance / evidence on exactly how the message was transferred from a source
   - Optionally convert structured data in RFC5424 into a nested JSON object (or null if not present) with `rsyslog_mmpstrucdata=on`.
   - Optionally parse JSON message payloads with `rsyslog_mmjsonparse=on` (as a default, usually preceded by `@cee` cookie).
     - Use `rsyslog_mmjsonparse_without_cee=on` to try parse messages as JSON without the cookie.
   - A raw template `RawMsg` can be useful to bypass most rsyslog parsing and simply relay that data as is.
     - One might also then skip parsing with `parser="rsyslog.pmnull"` for a given ruleset.
     - Note that some network devices and Solaris don't provide syslog header names so the original log source identity can end up being lost).
   - An extended raw message template `RawMsgEndMeta` can append metadata to the end of the message.
     - This might help in cases where you relay syslog events to a SIEM that has parsers which expect the original log source format but might tolerate adding the metadata at the end.
-  - A shorter version, `rawMsgEndMetaShort`, includes just the `fromhost` and `fromhost-ip` properties to limit the amount of metadata tagged on the end, and is especially suited to UDP forwarding where the MTU might be limited to ~1500 bytes or less.
+    - A shorter version, `RawMsgEndMetaShort`, includes just the `fromhost` and `fromhost-ip` properties to limit the amount of metadata tagged on the end, and is especially suited to UDP forwarding where the MTU might be limited to ~1500 bytes or less.

-- Allow logging rule-set extension via volume mounts with user provided configuration files (e.g. for custom filters and outputs)
+There is also the capability to allow logging rule-set extension via volume mounts with user provided configuration files (e.g. for custom filters and outputs).

 See the `ENV` instructions with `rsyslog_` environment name prefixes in the [`Dockerfile`](Dockerfile) to review default settings and options further.